Clinical Small Animal Dentistry

 Clinical Dentistry is an important part of your veterinary education.

 Over 70% of dogs and cats have dental disease by age 2!
-In this course, the world's leading expert in canine and feline dentistry and oral surgery, Dr. Sandra Manfra DVM, DACVS, DACVD, and past president of the American College of Veterinary Dentistry, will teach you to identify and manage dental disease in small animal practice.
+In this course, Dr. Sandra Manfra will teach you to identify and manage dental disease in small animal practice.
+Dr. Manfra, DVM, DACVS, DACVD, is the world's leading expert in canine and feline dentistry and oral surgery and former president of the American College of Veterinary Dentistry.

 Each module highlights clinically relevant dental and paradental anatomy in the recognition and treatment of dental disease.
 Dental pathology, radiology, extraction technique, and periodontal disease are applied in a clinical model.
 This is a required course for our college's dentistry and oral surgery rotation.